ranju4u6/PersonalUtilityAssignment/README.md

      |       DATABASE [H2-DB (Embedded Database)]         |
      |----------------------------------------------------|

 Application employs <b>Angular 6</b> and <b>Twitter Bootstrap 4</b> for the development of User Interface.
 Angular makes REST requests to the back end which is handled by a REST api supported by <b>Spring REST</b>.
 Data is stored in an Embedded <a href="http://www.h2database.com/">H2-Database</a>, which is accessed through a combination of <b>Spring DATA</b> layer and <b>Hibernate [JPA]</b>.
 The entire application is bundled using <b>Spring Boot</b>.
-Spring Boot comes us with an <b>Embedded Tomcat</b> web serrver, where it deploys the application.
-By default the application is deployed to the 8080 port of Tomcat.
+Spring Boot comes us with an <b>Embedded Tomcat</b> web server, where it deploys the application.
+By default the application is hosted to the 8080 port of Tomcat.
 If 8080 port is not accessible in your machine, feel free to change it by making the following entry in the Spring Boot's application.properties file. <br><br>
 server.port = 'new-port-number'.

 <h3>How to build?</h3>